Sunday, June 07, 2009

 So far, there has been no direct evidence for mid-sized black holes.
 The question is, why not?
 Historically, scientists have believed simply that no such black holes exist, but recent observations have led some astronomers to think otherwise.
 The question of whether black holes of intermediate mass exist is a subject of much current research.

-Black Hole Imager mission will detect high-frequency radio waves and X-rays emitted during accretion - the process by which a black hole sucks matter inward - to measure the properties of gas as it swirls into black holes.
+The current generation of space-based telescopes do not possess the resolution to directly image mass falling into a black hole, but NASA hopes that future instruments will.
+The Black Hole Imager mission will detect high-frequency radio waves and X-rays emitted during accretion - the process by which a black hole sucks matter inward - to measure the properties of gas as it swirls into black holes.
 Astronomers hope to test some of the more exotic predictions of general relativity theory by comparing to these direct measurements of accretion.

-"Beyond Einstein" program, which will take a census of black holes in the Universe and provide detailed pictures of what happens in the surrounding regions of space.
+The Black Hole Imager is part of NASA's ambitious "Beyond Einstein" program, which will take a census of black holes in the Universe and provide detailed pictures of what happens in the surrounding regions of space.
 In tandem with the Black Hole Imager, four X-ray telescopes comprising the Constellation-X observatory be 100 times more sensitive than any previous X-ray satellite mission.
 As a result, scientists will collect unprecedented amounts of data in a fraction of the time it would take with current X-ray telescopes such as Chandra.

-LISA, will look for black holes in a completely different way.
+Another key mission, LISA, will look for black holes in a completely different way.
 In a sense, looking at the accretion disk around a black hole is not really seeing the black hole itself.
 A black hole is the mass it contains plus the intense gravitational field around it.
 When two black holes orbit each other, their accelerated masses directly create gravitational waves that stream away through space and carry information about the masses and strong fields that created them.
 Gravitational waves are waves of space curvature and may be detected by missions such as LISA through the way they affect the geometry of space at the location of the detector.
 LISA will "see" black holes.

 Are there intermediate-mass black holes?
 Do the supermassive black holes at galactic nuclei grow by accretion?
 Do nuclear black holes precede and act as seeds for the formation of galaxies or are they formed after the galaxy as it collapses toward its dynamical center?
 Do all galaxies contain black holes?
 Do the mergers of galaxies and the subsequent coalescence of their black holes contribute to galactic evolution?
 These questions and more will be answered by the Beyond Einstein Mission suite.
 But there is also one thing you may be sure of when you open up a new window on the Universe.
 There will be surprises and more questions to ask.